-The Journal of Inter-Religious Studies™ is a forum for academic, social, and timely issues affecting religious communities around the world.
+The Journal of Interreligious Studies™ is a forum for academic, social, and timely issues affecting religious communities around the world.
 Published online, it is designed to increase both the quality and frequency of interchanges between religious groups and their leaders and scholars.
-By fostering communication, the Journal hopes to increase religious literacy, contribute to the field of interreligious hermeneutics, and address the issues surrounding interreligious relations, dialogue, theology, and communication.
+By fostering conversation, the Journal hopes to increase religious literacy, contribute to the field of interreligious hermeneutics, and address the issues surrounding interreligious relations, dialogue, theology, and communication.
 The JIRS solicits articles of an interdisciplinary nature and with the aim of producing resources for interreligious education, pedagogy, and cooperation.
 It is a collaboration of Hebrew College and the Boston University School of Theology.
 For regular updates, we invite you to follow the Journal on Facebook or Twitter or to sign up for our newsletter at the bottom right corner of our webpage.

 The Journal works to maintain the highest level of academic integrity.
-Managed and edited by a multifaith team of seminary students and scholars, all articles undergo a double-blind peer review by the academics, theologians, and non-profit leaders who serve on its Board of Scholars and Practitioners.
-The Journal’s very operation demonstrates that, while significant differences do indeed exist between religious communities, they need not preclude collaborative efforts and general good will.
+Managed and edited by a multifaith and diverse team of seminary and university students and established scholars, all articles undergo a double-blind peer review by the academics, theologians, and non-profit leaders who serve on either the Board of Advisors or the Board of Reviewers, or both.

-As a premier electronic publication, The Journal of Inter-Religious Studies™ is poised to substantially impact inter-religious dialogue and work.
-With the understanding that clergy and lay leaders greatly affect the dynamics within their congregations and religious movements, the Journal offers a novel way to establish long-term dialogue and collaboration between religious communities.
+As a premier electronic publication, The Journal of Interreligious Studies™ is poised substantially to impact interreligious dialogue and work.
+With the understanding that clergy and lay leaders greatly affect the dynamics within their congregations and religious movements, the JIRS offers a novel way to establish longterm dialogue and collaboration between religious communities.

 More specifically, the Journal seeks to:

-At The Journal of Inter-Religious Studies, all submissions undergo a three step review process.
+At The Journal of InterReligious Studies, all submissions undergo a three-step review process.
 First, submissions are reviewed by our editorial staff to check for appropriateness and rigor, and to ensure that the material is a good fit with the mission and aims of the Journal.
 Then, submissions go through a double blind peer review process.
-Our reviewers are members of our Board of Scholars and Practitioners, and are experts in the field of inter-religious and interfaith dialogue and studies, as well as comparative religion and theology.
+Our reviewers are members of our Board of Advisors or Board of Reviewers, and are experts in the field of interreligious and interfaith dialogue and studies, as well as comparative religion and theology.

-Articles that are accepted through peer review are shared with our publishing editors, who examine each issue as whole with an eye to overall balance, quality, and the furthering of the Journal's mission.
-It is our intention that each issue share the best voices of scholars and practitioners, represent the diversity of voices of those in the wider field, and model dialogue and interfaith leadership.
+Articles that are accepted through peer review are shared with our publishing editors, who examine each issue as a whole and with an eye to overall balance, quality, and the furthering of the Journal's mission.
+It is our intention that each issue share the best voices of scholars and practitioners, represent the diversity of voices of those in the wider field, and model dialogue, interfaith leadership, and careful, critical scholarship.

-The views and opinions expressed in these articles are those of the authors and do not necessarily reflect the position of the Journal, the Center for Inter-Religious and Communal Leadership Education, Hebrew College, or Andover Newton Theological School.
+The views and opinions expressed in these articles are those of the authors and do not necessarily reflect the position of the Journal, the Betty Ann Greenbaum Miller Center for Interreligious Learning & Leadership, Hebrew College, or Boston University School of Theology.